broomhead0/lighter-bot/MONITORING.md

 ---

-Your bot is designed to be resilient - most issues self-resolve.
-The health endpoint is your best friend for quick checks!
+**Your bot is designed to be resilient - most issues self-resolve.
+The health endpoint is your best friend for quick checks!** 🎯